 What is the Blue Brindle French Bulldog?

 The Blue Brindle French Bulldog is the color variation of the blue french bulldogs.
 They have a blue/gray plumage with brindle marks.
 Their pattern consists of blue and fawn feathers.
 Depending on the mixture of these colors, their coats can be dark or light tones.
 Blue Brindle French Bulldog's puppies may also have a white chest or small white areas on their coats.
 Their noses and eyes are usually dark in color.
 Generally, brindle marks begin to appear around the 4th week.
-Apart from these color differences, there is no difference between Blue French Bulldogs.
+There is no difference between Blue French Bulldogs besides these color differences.

 Blue French Bulldogs

-There are some rare colors in the French Bulldog, called exotic, but the color called "blue" is certainly the one that intrigues the most.
+There are some rare colors in the French Bulldog, called exotic, but the color called "blue" is undoubtedly the one that intrigues the most.

 The subject of blue “Frenchies” is even rather controversial.
 The French Bulldog Club, which owns the breed, does not accept the blue coat as part of the breed standard.

-But since the subject is interesting, here is a presentation of the blue French bulldog, its characteristics, the issues, and the controversy.
+But since the subject is enjoyable, here is a presentation of the blue French bulldog, his characteristics, the issues, and the controversy.

 Is a blue French bulldog blue?